FriedemannClaus/AlexLens/README.md

  2. Unzip it and place it in the AlexLens folder
  3. Install the necessary libraries, if you don't have them running already:

+ Optionally, we also provide a training dataset as an example [here](https://cloud.viet-pham.de/s/eKRM5JyxBpAAjEn?path=%2F).

  The necessary libraries are:

  | Library | Usecase | Download/ Tutorial | Comments |